Effect:

 ☕ Tea: Pour 1/4 liter of boiling water over 2 tablespoons of crushed leaves, let steep for 5 minutes, then drain.
 3 cups daily are enough.

-Before collecting it, you have to be able to identify the Greedy precisely, as it is often confused with poisonous umbelliferous plants.
-At Greedy you can see the number “three”. just remember.
+Before collecting it, you have to be able to identify the goutweed precisely, as it is often confused with poisonous umbelliferous plants.
+With Greedy you can easily remember the number “three”.
 It has a toothed, tripartite leaf shape and a triangular stem.